catseye/Xoomonk/README.markdown

     = [result=8,x=3,y=5]

 Because using a built-in operation store in this way saturates it, it cannot be used again.
-Typically you want to make a copy of the store first, and use that, leaving the built-in store unmodified.
+Typically, you will want to make a copy of the store first, and use that copy, leaving the built-in store unmodified.

     | o1 := $.add*
     | o1.x := 4